PhD (Carleton University) MA (Carleton University) BA (University of British Columbia)

 Rickie-Lee McLauren-Smith (PhD Social Sciences, Sociology) Human Value, Children and Environmental Care (Primary Supervisor)

 Roxarne Moon (PhD Social Sciences, Sociology) Folktales and the Sociology of Belonging (Primary Supervisor)

-Chelsea Van Deventer (PhD Social Sciences, Anthropology) How do different disciplines use language/terminology differently?
-(Secondary Supervisor)
+Chelsea Van Deventer (PhD Social Sciences, Anthropology) The Question of Origins and the Ontology of the 'Individual' (Secondary Supervisor)

 Madelene Veber (PhD Social Sciences, Sociology) The Sociology of Error (Joint Supervisor with Prof Timothy O'Leary)